Unique Sculptures Beside the Murray River in Albury Celebrate Local Aboriginal Art and Culture

 The first time I walked the Yindyamarra Sculpture Walk was with my sister.
 We commenced our walk at Noreuil Park and walked to Wonga Wetlands.
 As the car was at Noreuil Park, we had no alternative but to walk back the way we had come.
 This walk was a 14-kilometre round trip.
 By the time we were halfway back on our return journey, we could barely lift our feet and couldn’t talk to each other.

 My third walk along the Yindyamarra Sculpture Walk was with two friends.
-I insisted we have a car at either end of the walk as I have now (finally) learned my walking limitations.
-Not knowing the signage showing the locations of the sculptures was out-of-date, we left a car at Kremur Street Boat Ramp and drove to Wonga Wetlands where we left the second car and commenced our walk.
+I insisted we have a car at either end of the walk as I had now (finally) learned my walking limitations.
+On this occasion, we left a car at the Kremur Street Boat Ramp and drove to Wonga Wetlands, where we left the second car and commenced our walk.